 - How will out of state and out of country travel arrangements with the children work?

 Do you need help resolving a divorce dispute?
-If so, you should contact our Dallas divorce lawyers to get assistance with your case.
+If so, you should contact our Dallas divorce team to get assistance with your case.
 We are here to guide you through all of your options and ensure your interests are fully protected.